IDS6145-Fall2019/assignment1-masseyl09/README.md

 ## (Part 1.1): Requirements (Experimental Design) **(10%)**

 **Problem**
 The throughput of riders in the NYC subway system can get congested at certain time intervals in a day.
-Optimizing the direction of the subway escalators may alleviate some of the congestion by providing more paths in a desired direction during peak hours.
+Optimizing the direction of the subway escalators and how people stand on escalators may alleviate the congestion by providing a smaller queue to and from the subway platform.

 **Requirements**
 * The simulation shall consist of at least one escalator.